 Located in downtown Chicago, the Northwestern Scleroderma Program is one of only a handful of centers nationally that specializes in this disease.
 The program serves patients from all over the world with the mission to provide state-of-the-art patient care, conduct research toward a cure, and increase awareness about scleroderma.
 See the Division of Rheumatology website to locate the clinic and learn more about scleroderma.

 Multidisciplinary Team Approach

 Due to the multi-organ nature of scleroderma, optimal care of patients requires individualized treatment and the coordinated efforts of experienced specialists.
-At Northwestern, physicians from Rheumatology, Pulmonary and Critical Care, Pumonary Hypertension Program, Lung Transplant Program, Cardiology, Dermatology, Gastroenterology, Immunotherapy, Nephrology, Plastic and Reconstructive Surgery, and Rehabilitative Medicine work together to ensure that patients receive comprehensive evaluation and management of their scleroderma.
+At Northwestern, physicians from Rheumatology, Pulmonary and Critical Care, Pulmonary Hypertension Program, Lung Transplant Program, Cardiology, Dermatology, Gastroenterology, Immunotherapy, Nephrology, Plastic and Reconstructive Surgery, and Rehabilitative Medicine work together to ensure that patients receive comprehensive evaluation and management of their scleroderma.

 If you are a new patient, please call Julie Holly at 312-695-6119 or firstname.lastname@example.org to request an appointment at our affiliated clinical practice.
-Please fax a referral from your current physician, clinical notes, pulmonary function tests, echocardiograms, chest CTs, and recent labs to 312-926-2967, Attn: Mary.
+Please fax a referral from your current physician, clinical notes, pulmonary function tests, echocardiograms, chest CTs, and recent labs to 312-695-6060, Attn: Julie Holly.

 If you are an existing patient, please call the Rheumatology Clinic at 312-695-8628 or access your MyChart page to schedule or manage your appointments.